The sole purpose of the module is to figure out the corresponding human

 Crypt::SSLeay contained a simplistic approach to

 parsing the value of

-time to deal with changes.
-I added functions to deal with specific ranges of
+over time to deal with changes.
+I added functions to deal with specific

-version numbers.
-But, I did not think those functions belonged in a
+ranges of version numbers.
+But, I did not think those functions belonged

-archives with 'fips' and 'engine' in their names), and built a mapping between
+(excluding archives with 'fips' and 'engine' in their names), and built

 I am not sure if this will indeed be useful to others and I would love to hear from you if you think there is a place for it in your project.

 PS: You can find the repository on GitHub.